n1k0/kept/README.md

     $ npm start

-Point your browser at localhost:4000 and start hacking.
+Point your browser at [localhost:4000](http://localhost:4000) and start hacking Kept files, a rebuild will be performed automatically in the background.

 To build an optimized version of Kept: